 The different types of associate degree programs include an Associate of Science (AS) and an Associate of Applied Science (AAS).
 The Associate of Science program is clustered around exercise physiology and biological sciences along with a number of required general education courses like philosophy, creative writing, and English composition.
 An AS degree program may be considered if you are inclined to pursue a career as a personal trainer or similar.

 The AAS degree program is very similar to the Associate of Science degree with an emphasis on technical skills required in the fitness training business.
 The Associate of Applied Science degree track will include upper level course like foundations of kinesiology, motor behavior, biomechanics, communication, exercise psychology, and health coupled with an internship or practicum.

-Bachelor’s Degree in Kinesiology and Exercise Science
+Kinesiology and Exercise Science Bachelor Degree

-Master’s Degree in Kinesiology and Exercise Science
+Kinesiology and Exercise Science Master Degree

 A master’s degree in kinesiology and exercise science is known as an MS or Master’s of Science degree.
 The Master’s of Science program are a clusters of upper level courses in movement sciences coupled with associated research and real-world applications.
 Akin to the bachelor’s degree program in exercise science, students will invest substantive time in class along with the requirement to complete a research project and/or internship along with a final presentation project or thesis paper.

-Doctoral Degree in Kinesiology and Exercise Science
+Kinesiology and Exercise Science Doctorate Degree

 The primary areas of specialty within the Kinesiology Doctor of Philosophy program track include:

 - Exercise Physiology